radarlove/OpenSSH-HTTP-Public-Key-Patch/README.rst

 What's here
 -----------

-A patch to SSH Server to support the retreival of public keys via an HTTP URL for centralized key management.
+A patch to SSH Server to support the retrieval of public keys via an HTTP URL for centralized key management.
 A demo application implementing port-knocking.